 Nominations for the 2018 RSV Medal for Excellence in Scientific Research are now OPEN.
 The Medal has been presented over 59 years to the highest achieving Victorian scientists in research fields across four award categories.

 Submissions are invited for high-achieving candidates in Category II: Biomedical and Health Sciences.

 This canvasses the disciplines of Genetics, Immunology, Human Physiology, Human Anatomy, Pathology, Neurology, Epidemiology, Endocrinology, Radiology, Microbiology, Medical Parasitology, Nuclear Medicine, and related human sciences.

-Prizes across four categories of science are available to doctoral candidates who have completed at least three years of their PhD (or equivalent).
-With four first prizes valued at $1000 each, and an opportunity to present your research work to Victoria’s oldest learned society, consider your application today!
+Prizes across four categories of science are available to doctoral candidates who are in the final year of their PhD (or equivalent).
+Thanks to the generosity of Dr Max and Mrs Margaret Richards, the value of our four first prizes are now valued at $1250 each.
+With an opportunity to present your research work to Victoria’s oldest learned society, you should start planning your application today!

 Finalists will present to the Society during National Science Week, on the evening of Thursday, 16 August 2018.